kimwalisch/primecount/doc/Hard-Special-Leaves.md

 version of the algorithm [[4]](#References).
 This lower number of hard special leaves makes it possible to use even fewer counter levels and further improve the runtime complexity of the algorithm, here we could use only O(log log z) levels of counters which would reduce the runtime complexity of the algorithm to O(z log log z) operations.
-However, in primecount the number of hard special leaves is more in line with Tomás Oliveira e Silva's paper, which makes sense considering that primecount's implementation of the Deléglise-Rivat algorithm is based on Tomás Oliveira e Silva's paper.

 ## Open questions